Wildberries considers expansion to Western Europe

-Wildberries, Russia’s leading e-commerce player, considers expanding across Europe’s largest countries.
-After first steps in Slovakia and Poland, the company said it is “studying possible options to work in other countries of the EU, including France and Germany,” as reported last week by the Prime news agency.
+Wildberries, Russia’s leading e-commerce player, is considering expanding across Europe’s largest countries.
+After first steps in Slovakia and Poland, the company said it was “studying possible options to work in other countries of the EU, including France and Germany,” as reported last week by the Prime news agency.

 The company made its first foray into a new market by launching in Poland earlier this year.